srav001/katai/README.md

 ## About

 The basics of Katai is a few primitives that can be used to build any type of store.
 You can also build the store type you need with the help of these primitives.

 We also provide a few pre-built variations to choose from the Stores options.
 Whichever feels the most suitable can be used.

 We do not wish to restrict you to a particular pattern for all your stores.
 You can copy the one of the current stores implementation as a base and build from on top it.

+By using our primitives the stores you create will also get all the features our primitives support like caching with the help of adapters.
+By default we provide 2 adapters for localStorage and Index DB.

 ## Primitives